 Hospital for Special Care Builds Administrative and Clinical Leadership, Promotes Nancy Martone, MS, SPHR; Marcy Goldstein, MD, FCCP and Nathan Nartey, MDJanuary 28, 2018

 NEW BRITAIN, Conn.
 (Jan.
-26, 2018) – Hospital for Special Care (HSC) has promoted Nancy Martone, MS, SPHR, Vice President of Human Recourses to Vice President of Human Resources & Chief Administrative Officer and Marcy Goldstein, MD, FCCP to Director of Cardiac Care.
+26, 2018) – Hospital for Special Care (HFSC) has promoted Nancy Martone, MS, SPHR, Vice President of Human Recourses to Vice President of Human Resources & Chief Administrative Officer and Marcy Goldstein, MD, FCCP to Director of Cardiac Care.

-As Vice President of Human Resources & Chief Administrative Officer, Martone supports leads strategic planning and administrative performance initiatives, oversees the HSC outpatient services and the Early Learning Center.
+As Vice President of Human Resources & Chief Administrative Officer, Martone supports leads strategic planning and administrative performance initiatives, oversees the HFSC outpatient services and the Early Learning Center.
 She will also continue to develop and manage the Human Resources team.

 “Nancy is an extraordinarily accomplished administrator who will further advance our mission to create an effective continuum of care for individuals with complex medical needs supported by an outstanding clinical workforce,” said Lynn Ricci, FACHE, president and CEO, Hospital for Special Care.
 “Nancy will continue to make a profound difference in our organization.”

 Martone received her AS in Allied Health/Respiratory Care at Manchester Technical College, a BS with a concentration on Business at Charter Oak State College and a MS in Organizational Communication from Central Connecticut State University.
 She holds a Senior Professional Human Resources (SPHR) designation from the Society for Human Resources Management.
-Martone joined HSC in 2014.
+Martone joined HFSC in 2014.

 Marcy Goldstein, MD, FCCP has been promoted to Medical Director of the Cardiac Medical Unit leading an interdisciplinary team with expertise in the treatment of complex cardiac disease including patients who have a diagnosis of heart failure and need IV medications or who have had recurrent admissions to an acute-care hospital for management of heart failure.
 Dr. Goldstein also oversees care for patients who need preparation for implantation of a left ventricular assist device (LVAD) or require treatment, therapy and education prior to returning home following surgery.